anupama12sg/Fair-Tales/README.md

 4. **Rainbow + Wagmi + Viem** Wallet Connection for Wallet connection, ENS resolution & blockchain interactions
 5. **Lighthouse SDK** for decentralized storage on IPFS

+## 🚀 **What's Next for FairTales?**
+ 1. On-chain upvotes with smart contracts
+ 2. Integration with decentralized identity systems
+ 3. Public feed with community-curated stories
+ 4. Reputation system for authors and readers

 ## 🤝 **Credits**
 FairTales — Built with purpose for the Tech Fairness Hackathon, crafted with care by Anupama Singh.